lf-iacob/lf-iacob/README.md

 - 👋 Hi, I’m @lf-iacob
-- 🌱 I’m currently learning computational methods for physics at university of Perugia.
+- 🌱 I’m currently studying physics at University of Perugia.
 - 💞️ I’m an aspirant experimental particle physicist.
-- 📫 How to reach me: iacob.laura.f@gmail.com, laurafrancesca.iacob@studenti.unipg.it
+- 📫 How to reach me: iacob.laura.f@gmail.com, laurafrancesca.iacob@studenti.unipg.it.
 - 🧚🏻‍♀️ I love reading, playing the guitar and drawing.

 <!---